66i88/AimKit-Pasted-Driver/README.md

 # AimKit-Pasted-Driver
-The BlackBone paste that GreenTea denies he pasted
+The BlackBone + Chinese spoofer paste that GreenTea denied.
+AimKit is a scam.
+GreenTea is a fraud.
+Don't waste your money.